2017 Millman Scholar, Dr. James H. McMillan

 A prolific author, Dr. McMillan has published numerous journal articles, book chapters, and reports every year since he arrived at VCU in 1979.
 He has authored over a dozen books, and has presented nationally and internationally at over 100 professional conferences.
 His recent research focuses on how students’ being wrong—making mistakes and learning errors on assessments—can facilitate motivation, self-regulation, perseverance, study skills, and subsequent achievement.

-Through these contributions and his active participation in a number of professional associations, Dr. James McMillan has established a well-earned reputation as a leading authority on assessment.
+Through these contributions and his active participation in a number of professional associations, Dr. James H. McMillan has established a well-earned reputation as a leading authority on assessment.